wordofwarning/wordofwarning.org/socialexperiment/index.md

 Content Warnings: some works *may* involve interaction and/or participation; specific warnings listed [here](/warnings) *about* a week before each event.

-Features: a small number of Live Art & contemporary performance works with varied content — to be confirmed *about* a week before each event.
+Features: a small number of Live Art & contemporary performance works with varied content — to be confirmed *about* ten days before each event.

 *NB* works usually occur on <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a>'s step-free ground floor in space 0 & bar, and will vary in format — they could be immersive, participatory, roaming, seated, standing, spoken word, visual, etc.